tyler-frazier/wicked_problems/README.md

 - Slack

 Week 2 (Sept 2)
-- Open discussion
+- Monday: Open discussion; Workshop
- - <a href = "https://datahelpdesk.worldbank.org/knowledgebase/articles/906519"> LMICs</a>
+ - <a href = "https://www.nature.com/magazine-assets/d41586-018-06215-5/d41586-018-06215-5.pdf">Don’t forget people in the use of big data for development</a>
+ Wednesday: Open discussion; Workshop
  - <a href = "https://peerj.com/preprints/27127.pdf">A Brief Introduction to
 Open Data, Open Source Software and Collective Intelligence for Environmental Data Creators and Users</a> (Hengl, Wheeler and MacMillan)
-- Workshop
+- Friday:  Open discussion; Workshop
+ - <a href = "https://datahelpdesk.worldbank.org/knowledgebase/articles/906519"> LMICs</a>
-- Friday: add/drop period ends
+ - add/drop period ends

 Week 3 (Sept 9)